xdmushui/partner-center-sdk/develop/manage-payouts.md

    :::image type="content" source="./images/manage-payouts/register-an-application.png" alt-text="<alt text>":::

-5. If you want to add additional capabilities to your application, you can select other configuration options including branding, certificates and secrets, API permissions, and more.
+5. If you want to add capabilities to your application, you can select other configuration options including branding, certificates and secrets, API permissions, and more.

 ## Platform-specific properties